Smuggling of firearms into Mexico

 There are multiple reports of grenade launchers being used against security forces, and at least twelve M4 Carbines with M203 grenade launchers have been confiscated.
 It was believed that some of these high powered weapons and related accessories may have been stolen from U.S. military bases.
 However, while many U.S. military grade weapons such as grenades and light anti-tank rockets are acquired by the cartels through the huge supply of arms left over from the wars in Central America and Asia, a report from the US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) found combination weapons that were counterfeits whose specific courses could not be identified.
 It has been reported that there have been 150,000 desertions from the Mexican army during 2003 to 2009.
 Stated another way, about one-eighth of the Mexican army deserts annually.
 Many of these deserters take their government-issued automatic rifles with them while leaving.
-Some of those weapons originate from the USA.
+Some of those weapons originate from the United States.
 It has been determined that at least some of the M203 grenade launchers and M16A2 assault rifles cited above are of counterfeit origin manufactured for the cartels, possibly to resemble the weapons carried by the Mexican Special Forces.

 Gun origins

 The U.S. government, primarily through ATF, ICE and Customs and Border Protection, is assisting Mexico with technology, equipment and training.
-Project Gunrunner is part of the ATF's effort to collaborate with the Mexican authorities and its "cornerstone" has been the expansion of eTrace, a computerized system to facilitate tracing guns which were manufactured in or imported legally to the U.S.A.
+Project Gunrunner is part of the ATF's effort to collaborate with the Mexican authorities and its "cornerstone" has been the expansion of eTrace, a computerized system to facilitate tracing guns which were manufactured in or imported legally to the United States.

 "According to [U.S.] Justice Department figures, 94,000 weapons were recovered from Mexican drug cartels in the five years between 2006 and 2011, of which 64,000 -- 70 percent, according to Jim Moran -- come from the United States."
 The percentages pertaining to the origin of weapons confiscated from organized crime and drug cartels may not be accurately reported.
 Said numbers represent only firearms Mexican authorities asked the US to trace (7,200 firearms) and that the ATF was able to trace (4,000 on file, of which 3,480 from US).
 US ATF Mexico City Office informed Mexican authorities ATF had eTrace data only on firearms made in or imported into the US and told them not to submit firearms that lacked US maker or US importer marks as required by US law.
 The guns submitted for tracing were only firearms that appeared to be US origin.
 The remaining guns were not submitted for tracing, or were not able to be traced.
 "In fact, the 3,480 guns positively traced to the United States equals less than 12 percent of the total arms seized in Mexico in 2008 and less than 48 percent of all those submitted by the Mexican government to the ATF for tracing.
 This means that almost 90 percent of the guns seized in Mexico in 2008 were not traced back to the United States."